mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 slug: /tech-lead-guide
 ---

 Back in 2015 and 2016 I was the tech lead for the open source side of the React Native project.
-Since then I have led a few other projects - mostly building large features in teams of 2 to 5 engineers.
+Since then, I have led a few other projects - mostly building large features in teams of 2 to 5 engineers.

 I have made mistakes along the way and learned lessons the hard way, especially at the beginning.
 This article summarizes those mistakes and lessons.